chowbea-axios

 # Remote OpenAPI spec endpoint URL

-# Local spec file path (takes priority over api_endpoint if set)
+# Local spec file path (use instead of api_endpoint for spec-file-only setups)

 # spec_file = "./openapi.json"